archiverjs/node-archiver/README.md

 ## Archiver

-#### #create(type, options)
+#### create(format, options)

-Creates an Archiver instance based on the type (ie zip/tar) passed.
-Can be passed to `Archiver` for convenience.
+Creates an Archiver instance based on the format (zip, tar, etc) passed.
+Parameters can be passed directly to `Archiver` constructor for convenience.

-#### #registerFormat(format, module)
+#### registerFormat(format, module)

 Registers an archive format.
-Format modules will be further documented once a formal spec is in place.
+Format modules are essentially transform streams with a few required methods.
+They will be further documented once a formal spec is in place.

 ### Instance Methods

-#### #append(input, data, callback(err))
+#### append(input, data, callback(err))

-Appends a file to the instance.
-Input can be in the form of a text string, buffer, or stream.
+Appends an input source (text string, buffer, or stream) to the instance.
 When the instance has received, processed, and emitted the input, the callback is fired.

 Replaced `#addFile` in v0.5.

-#### #bulk(mapping)
+#### bulk(mapping)

 Appends multiple files from passed array of src-dest file mappings, based on [Grunt's "Files Array" format](http://gruntjs.com/configuring-tasks#files-array-format).
+A lazystream wrapper is used to prevent issues with open file limits.

-[Globbing Patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) and [multiple properties](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package, based on Grunt's file utilities.
+[Globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) and [multiple properties](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package, based on Grunt's file utilities.
 Please note that multiple src files to single dest file (ie concat) is not supported.

-The `data` property can be set per src-dest mapping to define file data for each matched file.
+The `data` property can be set (per src-dest mapping) to define file data for matched files.

-A lazystream wrapper is used to prevent issues with open file limits.

-#### #file(filepath, callback(err))
+#### file(filepath, callback(err))

 Appends a file given its filepath.
 Uses a lazystream wrapper to prevent issues with open file limits.

-#### #finalize(callback(err, bytes))
+#### finalize(callback(err, bytes))

 Finalizes the instance.
 When the instance's stream has finished emitting, the callback is fired.
 This generally doesn't correspond to the end of the destination stream; though a solution to track the destination stream may come in a future release.